liloheinrich/pidrone/README.md

 - (videos of flying and color detecting)

 ### Solution
-- (system diagram here)

 This project was equally about systems design and computer vision.
-On the systems side, we worked on creating a drone platform which can be flown from ROS on the Raspberry Pi.
-On the Computer Vision side, we worked on getting a raspberry pi camera working and streaming the image data to be able to view it on a laptop from the ground, as well as color-based object detection.
+On the systems side, we created a drone platform which can be flown from ROS on the Raspberry Pi.
+On the Computer Vision side, we got a raspberry pi camera working and streaming the image data which can be viewed on a laptop from the ground as well as color-based object detection.
 We got started by following the examples of using ROS on the ArduCopter website.

+- (system diagram here)

 ### Design Decisions
 The color-based detection algorithm used the following steps to process the image: